 Do I have to pay for the course or any other service of MediCarrera?

-Is it possible to learn Swedish, Norweigan or Danish in four months?
+Is it possible to learn Swedish, Norwegian or Danish in five-six months?

-Do all participants manage to reach the required level in four-five months?
+Do all participants manage to reach the required level in five-six months?

 What is the language course like for the other family members?